wultra/ssl-pinning-tool/README.md

 SEVERE: Failed to load private key, error: unable to read encrypted data: javax.crypto.BadPaddingException: pad block corrupted
 ```

 This error is shown when the private key password is invalid.

+Alternatively, you can perform all steps above using `openssl` command.

 ## Prepare Data Using OpenSSL